jdlehman/dotfiles/zsh/README.md

 You can create a `.local.zsh` file to source environment variables or setup anything you might need for that directory/project.

-There also exists a `custom.zsh` file in this repository, where you can store machine specific settings that you might not want to commit to the repo.
+There also exists a `custom` folder in this repository, where you can store machine specific settings/zsh files that you might not want to commit to the repo.